 Public Act 11-57, Section 92 provides funding in the amount of \$172,500,000 for the UConn Technology Park project and allows this project to be managed through the authority of the UCONN 2000 Program.
 This project provides for the development of the first building in a technology park located along the North Hillside Road Extension currently in design.
 The initial facility will consist of a 125,000 square foot Innovation Partnership Building that will house world class equipment and offer shared laboratories for use by industry scientists and business entrepreneurs as they work side-by-side with the University's research faculty.
-The initial building will be completed in 2015/2016.
+The schematic design has been completed and approved, and the design team has begun the next phase of design which includes the layout and equipment selection for the Specialty Labs (High Bay, Imaging and Cleanroom).
+Design is expected to complete in the second half of 2014 and construction is currently scheduled to start late 2014.
+The initial building will be completed in 2016.